kavodsky/revos/README.md

 #### 2.1.
 Using Custom Settings with get_langchain_extractor

-The `get_langchain_extractor()` function now supports custom settings instances, allowing you to use different environment variable prefixes (like APOLLO_ instead of REVOS_):
+The `get_langchain_extractor()` function now supports custom settings instances, allowing you to use different environment variable prefixes (like RUMBA_ instead of REVOS_):

 ```python
 from revos import get_langchain_extractor, create_config_with_prefixes